jayanths-23/AWS-projects/End-to-end-math-app/README.md

 Secure API with IAM roles

-Optional calculation history storage

-🛠️ How It Works
+# 🛠️ How It Works

 User enters base & exponent in the web UI